vosvos/foxycad/README.md

-Map viewer/editor.
+Experimental map viewer/editor.
 Initial idea was to make an alternative for OCAD (Comercial cartography software).
 As now good alternative already exists (https://openorienteering.github.io/) - this project became abandoned.

 It still could be useful for someone who would like to work with OCAD files from Python.
-Not all OCAD file format features were implemented.
+Not all OCAD file format features were implemented (like symbol patterns).

 I still like the idea of open text file format for map data (example:. dump.fcad) and separate style format (example:. dump.css).